hushmesh/slate/source/includes/_app_example.md

 # Application example

-In this section we are going to explore simple application  [hushsafe.com](https://hushsafe.com/) that demonstrates the unique security capabilities enabled by the mesh.
+In&nbsp;this section we&nbsp;are going to&nbsp;explore simple application [hushsafe.com](https://hushsafe.com/) that demonstrates the unique security capabilities enabled by&nbsp;the mesh.

-We are going to use mesh in button and auth experience, getting user's data and to use storage API.
+We&nbsp;are going to&nbsp;use mesh in&nbsp;button and auth experience, getting user&rsquo;s data and to&nbsp;use storage API.

 ## Application stack

-Hushsafe is single page application, stack we are using:
+Hushsafe is&nbsp;single page application, stack we&nbsp;are using:

-* Vue.js framework
+- Vue.js framework
-* Vue router as application router
+- Vue router as application router
-* Vuex as state management
+- Vuex as state management
-* axios to make API calls
+- axios to make API calls

 ## App registration

-First step for any mesh application should be app registration in [relying parties tool](http://developer.hushmesh.com/relying-party-registration).
-Mesh in in the tool and you're going be able to create and manage your applications.
+First step for any mesh application should be&nbsp;app registration&nbsp;in [relying parties tool](http://developer.hushmesh.com/relying-party-registration).
+Mesh in&nbsp;in&nbsp;the tool and you&rsquo;re going be&nbsp;able to&nbsp;create and manage your applications.

 ## Mesh in button